leprkhn/edxnode-csvtojson/README.md

 This only works on a single level of json objects, nesting will probably break it.
 Though, I don't know enough about csv to know if that's even a thing.

-The code is will commented and should explain itself enough to be easily understood.
+The code is well commented and should explain itself enough to be easily understood.